 Further details in Oelke et al. Appropriateness of oral drugs for long-term treatment of lower urinary tract symptoms in older persons: results of a systematic literature review and international consensus validation process (LUTS-FORTA 2014).
 Age Ageing.
 2015;44(5):745–755.

 An update of the FORTA List which followed the same two step-Delphi procedure as stated for its first version was performed in 2015.
-You can find the FORTA List 2015 at the top right corner of this website.
+You can find the FORTA List 2015 and the FORTA App (available on Google Play) at the top right corner of this website.